-This report summarizes the feedback and recommendations received from the TEP during three TEP meeting.
+This report summarizes the feedback and recommendations received from the TEP during four TEP meetings.
 The first TEP meeting (December 7th, 2023) focused on the Diabetes EDAC measure's cohort definition.
 The second TEP meeting (February 15th, 2024) focused on discussion of current options for the Diabetes EDAC cohort definition.
 The third TEP meeting (August 6th, 2024) focused on risk variable selection and further measure specifications.
+The fourth TEP meeting (October 24th, 2024) focused on reliability, validity and social risk factor testing results.
 In addition to the TEP meeting feedback, results from the TEP Surveys seeking feedback on draft diabetes cohort measure specifications conducted after the first TEP meeting are included in the report.